izofar/bygone-nether/README.md

 ### Mobs
 * Unprovoked, neither piglins nor piglin brutes will attack players equipped with Gilded Netherite
     * Pigling Brutes treat players wearing gilded netherite armor like piglins treat players wearing gold
-* Added the Wex, vex-like wither mobs that swarm wither forts
+* Added the Wex, vex-like wither mobs that swarm catacombs
-* Added the Piglin Prisoner, which spawns as hostage in wither fort ribs and will pick up any gold-tiered gear the player drops to them
+* Added the Piglin Prisoner, which spawns as a hostage in catacomb ribs and will pick up any gold-tiered gear the player drops to them
 * Added the Piglin Hunter, which spawns in piglin manors
 * Added the Warped Enderman, a hostile enderman variant that spawns in citadels